biniyamYohannes/ScreenCapture/README.md

 ## Description

-Captures screenshots and extract faces from its frames based on detected names.
+Captures screenshots and extracts faces from its frames based on detected names.

 ## Requirements
 ### Python Libraries